-On the mechanisms of action of short-term levonorgestrel administration in emergency contraception
+On the mechanisms of action of short-term levonorgestrel administration in emergency contraception (HTML)

 Durand,Marta; del Carmen Cravioto,María; Raymond,Elizabeth G.; Duran-Sanchez,Ofelia; de la Luz Cruz-Hinojosa,Maria; Castell-Rodriguez,Andres; Schiavon,Raffaela; Larrea,Fernando